 Bowling is still around in cities everywhere and thanks to Kidsbowlfree.com, you can introduce the game to your kids.
 Not all alleys are signed up with the program, but the ones that are offer 2 free games per day for kids all summer long.
 In addition to this program, most bowling alleys offer big discounts or free kids’ admission with an adult during the summer.

 It’s air conditioned, it’s fun, and you get to wear fun shoes.
 Go see if your local alley offers the program and get to rolling balls towards pins!

 Michael’s stores offer a workshop, teaching your kids to make some fun and creative crafts.
 It’s $3 per kid per session, and it runs from June 10 – July 26th, every Monday/Wednesday/Friday.
 Each day is a different theme, from whimsical craft tube unicorns to glittery slime that kids adore.
 Entertainment, learning, and a craft to take home is a steal at $3.

 Okay so you’ll need tempura paint for this but rocks are free!
 Painting and hiding rocks is a fun way for kids to express their creativity and be part of a popular community, too.
 You can take your kids on a walk and look for rocks painted by other people.
 It’s always a good time finding them and swapping them out with your own.

-Another family favorite of ours is to “paint” things outside and then host a carwash.
-Check out this post on how $5 kept my children entertained for an entire hour!
+Another family favorite of ours is to “paint” things outside and then host a carwash, it’s how $5 kept my children entertained for an entire hour!